Ek Naya Rishta

-Many scenes in the 2001 hit Chori Chori Chupke Chupke are a direct lift off from Ek Naya Rishta and the story of Chori Chori Chupke Chupke in essence is taken from this movie.

 Plot

 Womanizer and alcoholic Rajiv Tandon lives a wealthy lifestyle with his widowed industrialist dad, Shankardayal in a palatial house.
 Rajiv is not interested in marriage, or in any permanent relationship with any woman.
 His dad dies, he wills that all his wealth and money will only be inherited by Rajiv after he gets a son within 18 months of his death.
 Thus follows a series of incidents, where he starts searching for a suitable woman who would give birth to his child sans any demand of marriage.
 He readily offers a huge sum and a luxurious lifestyle to a woman whose willing to give birth without becoming his permanent responsibility.

 Production

-Filming started around 1984-5, but the production later stalled as Pande ran into problems with produces not willing to finance it.
-In March 1986, The Illustrated Weekly of India reported that the film was now ready for release.
+Filming started around 1983 continued until 1985, but production later stalled as Pande ran into problems with producers not willing to finance it.
+In March 1986, The Illustrated Weekly of India reported that the film was ready for release.
+Rekha was Pande's first choice.
+The film was shot in Alibag.